kdpandey09/ShapeAI_Python_Machine_learning/README.md

 <li>Tensorflow
 <br>during these 7 days, and everything was explained from the very basics so that
 anyone with zero experience on programming can learn.
-I enjoyed these 7 days, you can as well.
-To register for next free 7 days bootcamp, visit:
+I enjoyed these 7 days, you can as well. you can register for next free 7 days bootcamp, visit:
 <a href="https://www.shapeai.tech"> www.shapeai.tech</a>
 or follow SHAPEAI on:
 <li><a href=